-It's approach is imminent, and it's never to early to start thinking about tickets to the 2015 NCAA Men's Basketball Tournament.
+With the bracket now set, it's time to buy tickets to the 2016 NCAA Men's Basketball Tournament.
 Ticket prices vary substantially based on a handful of variables including the stage of play, the location of the games, and the teams playing.
 We've seen some transactions around the earlier rounds of the games, but fans don't usually start buying tickets to the Final Four until the week of Conference Championships.

-This year, the regional championships will be in Cleveland, Los Angeles, Houston, and Syracuse.
-The Midwest Regional will be held March 26 & 28 at the Quicken Loans Arena in Cleveland.
-The Staples Center in Los Angeles will host the West Regional.
-On March 27 & 29, the South Regional will be held at NRG Stadium in Houston, and the East Regional will be held at the Carrier Dome in Syracuse.
+This year, the regional championships will be in Chicago, Anaheim, Louisville, and Philadelphia.
+The Midwest Regional will be held March 25 and 27 at the United Center in Chicago.
+The Honda Center in Anaheim will host the West Regional March 24 and 26.
+Also on March 24 and 26, the South Regional will be held at the KFC Yum!
+Center in Louisville, while on March 25 and 27 the East Regional will be held at the Wells Fargo Center in Philadelphia.

 Tickets for Early Rounds

 Right now, Providence and Des Moines are the two most expensive host cities for the early rounds.
 For a full-strip ticket in Providence, which includes two first-round sessions and a second round session, the average ticket price on the secondary market is $650.
 Meanwhile in Des Moines the average resale price of a ticket is is $600.
 Both of these venues have limited inventory on the secondary market, which is not meeting the current demand and therefore is driving prices up.

 The Big 12 Tournament is the hottest conference tournament this spring, with a pass to all the sessions reselling for an average of $878.
 The tournament is held at the Sprint Center in Kansas City, and will feature teams like Kansas, West Virginia, Oklahoma, Baylor, Texas and Iowa State.